MaloLebrin/pinia-entity-store/README.md

 - Enable a sustainable system for pinia-entity-store's maintainers to review contributions

 You can create PR as your wish to fix bug, and create features

+## How to use It ?

+🔴 At the moment the package is not released yet, because it is still young.
+It has no published release.
+You can obviously make changes to contribute to the projects in order to advance the roadmap

+✅ However the features of Pinia Entity Store can be used without concern.
+However the features of Pinia Entity Store can be used without concern.
+They are tested and already used in some projects